Dramatherapy - MSc

 *Please note that cost is subject to change.

-Admissions day/Interview: UK applicants are expected to attend an admissions day at QMU.
-These will usually be held in March and June (tbc) and the application deadlines will be set in advance of these days.
+Admissions day/interview: UK applicants are expected to attend an admissions day at QMU.
+These will usually be held monthly from February to June and the application deadlines will be set in advance of these days.
 The admissions day will involve creative group processes and an individual interview.
 Interviews for international students will be conducted using an online platform.

 Applying for this course